-Historic Structures in the Brooklyn-South Square District
+Historic Homes in the Brooklyn-South Square District

-Brooklyn-South Square Guidelines
+Brooklyn-South Square Standards

-- 7.4.1 Maintain the integrity of historic materials and architectural detailing within the district.
+7.4.1 Maintain the integrity of historic materials and architectural detailing within the district.

-Refer to guidelines for materials in Section 3.1 - 7.4.2 Original building materials should be used on historic buildings.
-Certain synthetic materials can be reviewed on a case-by-case basis, providing: - they are used only when the original material is no longer available or feasible - they are installed in a traditional manner that includes the installation of corner boards, architectural trim around windows and doors, etc. - they match the original in width of exposure, thickness, profile, texture, grain, and color.
+- 7.4.2 Original building materials should be used on historic buildings.
+Certain synthetic materials can be reviewed on a case-by-case basis, providing: - they are used only when the original material is no longer available or feasible - they are installed in a traditional manner that includes the installation of corner boards, architectural trim around windows and doors, etc. - they match the original in width of exposure, thickness, profile, texture, grain, and color. - When a certificate of appropriateness is being sought for the use of synthetic materials, the applicant should include with the application a sample of the new material as well as that is being replaced.

-When a certificate of appropriateness is being sought for the use of synthetic materials, the applicant should include with the application a sample of the new material as well as that that is being replaced. - Refer to guidelines for materials in Section 3.1 - 7.4.3 Maintain the character of the neighborhood infrastructure including streets, sidewalks, and open space.
+7.4.3 Maintain the character of the neighborhood infrastructure including streets, sidewalks, and open space.

-Refer to site design guidelines for streetscape in Section 4.1 - 7.4.4 Maintain the traditional character of the street yard.Refer to guidelines for site design in Sections 4.2, 4.3, 4.4, and 4.5.
+Refer to site design standards for streetscape in Section 4.1

+7.4.4 Maintain the traditional character of the street yard.
+Refer to standards for site design in Sections 4.2, 4.3, 4.4, and 4.5.